Share Contacts Between iPhone and Android: 4 Methods

 - Allow the app to read your iPhone contacts when prompted

 After both devices finish their first sync, edits flow in both directions.
 Google’s Contacts help center confirms that the iPhone app reads from the same contacts.google.com database as Android.
-We added a contact named “Test Sync” on the Galaxy S24 at 9
+That shared database is why Google Contacts works better than one-time exports when you want both phones to keep matching over time.

 #How to Transfer Contacts When Switching Phones

 When you’re activating a brand-new iPhone for the first time, Apple’s Move to iOS app pulls everything from Android in one shot.
-We tested it on a Pixel 7 moving to a fresh iPhone 15.
-All 247 contacts arrived intact, along with messages, photos, and calendar events.
+It can move contacts along with messages, photos, and calendar events during the setup flow.

 Steps: